 Mayo Clinic doctor Maria Collazo-Clavell, MD, says avoid carbs at bedtime.
 She also says an insulin pump can help a lot.
 You can program it in advance to increase your insulin when the dawn phenomenon starts to kick in.
 You might have to check a few middle-of-the-night levels to find out when the phenomenon starts for you, or if you are going too low.

-Vinegar might be the best choice.
+Vinegar might be another option.
 You can take tablets or a liquid.
 Most people I’ve read commenting on various sites needed 4–6 vinegar tablets at bedtime to avoid a morning spike.
 There’s not much research, though vinegar has been shown to reduce insulin resistance.

 Hope this helps, Mishelle.
 Readers, do you have other ideas?
 What have been your experiences with dawn phenomenon?